ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 end-user identity and their public keys.
 Recipients can verify the request-response pairs themselves without contacting the transparency log.

-Any future monitoring that may be required should be provided to recipients proactively by the sender.
+Any future monitoring that may be required SHOULD be provided to recipients proactively by the sender.
 However, if this fails, the recipient will need to perform the monitoring themself over an anonymous channel.